 Chief Carriers, Inc., in accordance with Federal Motor Carrier Regulation 392.16, requires you to wear seatbelts while operating a Company vehicle or Owner/Operator vehicle or while on company business.
 If the vehicle is in motion, the seat belt shall be utilized.
-This policy includes passengers as well.

-6.2 Continuous Safety Training Requirements
+Continuous Safety Training Requirements